-San Diego Memorial Society is served by elected volunteers who are concerned about the exploitation and manipulation that exists in the after-death industry.
-It is a nonprofit membership organization.
+San Diego Memorial Society is a nonprofit membership organization.
 The Society works with participating mortuaries to provide cremation and burial plans for members at negotiated prices and takes action as a consumer advocacy group with various government bodies.

 Commercial funeral services are commonly held at a house of worship or at a mortuary chapel with the body of the deceased present.
 The casket can be either opened or closed.
 Memorial services are held without the body present, and so may be held at any time and in a variety of settings such as in a private home where space allows, or the beach, a park, or any appropriate venue.
 San Diego Memorial Society encourages memorial services after a simple and dignified disposition of the body by either cremation or burial.
 This choice is inexpensive and therapeutic.